Classical Languages and Literature

 The major culminates in a Capstone Course, in which students develop and present research which has grown out of their work in the field.
 Majors are encouraged to participate in undergraduate research conferences locally and nationally.
 The Department enables students to become involved in summer research opportunities and encourages all majors to seek internships.

-Classics students have the opportunity to participate in summer archaeological fieldwork through our department and others in the university.
+Classics students have the opportunity to participate in the study of archaeological sites, including fieldwork, through our department and others in the university.
 Students may also pursue an interdisciplinary minor in archaeology.
 Contact Prof. Jorge Bravo (firstname.lastname@example.org) or Prof. Lillian Doherty (LDoherty@umd.edu) for further information.

 Student Societies and Professional Organizations

 Students can submit abstracts for papers to be presented at regional and national Classics conferences.
-They can also join the Society for Classical Studies, which is the national classics professional organization, and the Classical Association of the Atlantic States, which is our regional classical organization.
+They can also join the Society for Classical Studies and the American Classical League, which are the national classics professional organizations, as well as the Classical Association of the Atlantic States, which is our regional classical organization.

 Scholarships and Financial Assistance